VideoCore: Market competitors

 Similar mobile multimedia chip ranges include Adreno, Texas Instruments OMAP, Nvidia Tegra, AllWinner A1X and Freescale i.MX.
 These are ARM-based with arrays of graphics processing units.

 Data sources

 The Broadcom YouTube page has videos demonstrating the video processing capability, but their website only goes as far as providing product briefs.
 Detailed data and development tools are only available under NDA, and then only for manufacturers with a market for very many units.
-However, on 28 February 2014, on the day of the second anniversary of the Raspberry Pi, Broadcom, together with the Raspberry Pi Foundation, announced the release of full documentation for the VideoCore IV graphics core, and a complete source release of the graphics stack under a 3-clause BSD license.